learn-co-curriculum/instant-datascience/README.md

-> So notice the output of the code in the gray box is an error - more interesting.
+> Notice the output of the code in the gray box is an error - more interesting.
 But let's move on.

-Ok, so we need the quotes for a string, but to hold onto this string and reference it later, we assign it to a variable.
+Ok, so we need the quotes for a string, but to hold on to this string and reference it later, we assign it to a variable.

 ```python